jeffwitz/Libusb-UVC/docs/controls_and_streaming.rst

 files at runtime, enabling cameras like the Quanta 5 MP series to present controls such as ``Privacy Shutter`` and ``LED Control``.

+Libusb-UVC also understands the Microsoft Camera Control XU (``0f3f95dc-2632-4c4e-92c9-a04782f43bc8``).
+The bundled quirk file provides a heuristic description of each selector using the ``GET_INFO`` flags and payload lengths returned by the device.
+When a match is found the resulting :class:`libusb_uvc.ControlEntry` exposes readable names (``Video HDR Mode``, ``Metadata Control``, etc.) and preserves the underlying quirk metadata in the ``metadata`` attribute so applications can inspect the original Microsoft property key.
+If your camera exposes the Microsoft XU with a different ordering, copy the JSON file, assign explicit selector numbers, and place it in your own package.

 Streaming Interfaces
 --------------------